space-sh/docker-volumes/README.md

 # Docker container management. | [![build status](https://gitlab.com/space-sh/docker-volumes/badges/master/build.svg)](https://gitlab.com/space-sh/docker-volumes/commits/master)

+## /batch/

++ create
++ inspect
++ rm

 ## /chmod/
 	Set the permissions and ownership of the mountpoint of a volume.

-	This is done from within a container who will mount the volume.
+	This is done from within a container which will mount the volume.

 ## /create/
 	Create a volume

-## /down/
-	Undeploy (destroy) volumes defined in conf file

-	Warning: this will really destroy all volumes and their data!

 ## /empty/